barabanpan/aws-cognito-serverless/README.md

 It's needed for sending verification emails and usually email looks like *no-reply@ourcompanyname.com*.
 For tests you can use your own email.
 You only need one email for all stages.

+> By default the user pool is in a sandbox, where you only can send emails to other verified email addresses.
+To move out of sandbox and use full power of AWS SES, read this: [Moving out of the Amazon SES sandbox](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html).

 4. Create project from template (in a folder, seperate from template):